marcus67/little_brother/ADVANCED_TOPICS.md

 `[UnixUserHandler]`.
 If at least one mandatory setting is missing `[UnixUserHandler]` will be used as a fallback.

-All users/accounts in the administration group (setting `ldap_admin_group_name`) will be able to login and have access to the restricted pages.
+All users/accounts in the administration group (setting `ldap_admin_group_name`) will be able to log in and have access to the restricted pages.
 The logged-in user will be displayed in the menu bar as shown below (`mr` in this case).

 ![MenubarLdapLogin](doc/menubar-ldap-login.png)